 The Europeana Foundation, the Europeana Network Association and the Europeana Aggregators' Forum (collectively referred to as ‘Europeana’ below), have agreed to advocate for and embed working practices that minimise the digital cultural heritage sector’s impact on the climate and environment.

-The Europeana Digital Service Infrastructure (DSI) showcases and provides online access to Europe’s cultural and scientific heritage through the Europeana collections website and supports cultural heritage institutions as they adapt to this digital age.
-Explore the annual report for 2019-2020.
+The Europeana Digital Service Infrastructure (DSI) showcases and provides online access to Europe’s cultural and scientific heritage through the Europeana website and supports cultural heritage institutions as they adapt to this digital age.
+Explore the annual report for 2020-2021.

 During the Portuguese Presidency of the Council of the European Union, Europeana held a conference to explore digital capacity building in the cultural heritage sector.
 Read the Executive Summary and download the whole report.

 This handbook from Europeana Education and European Schoolnet showcases best practices and examples of digital learning during the pandemic.
 It provides a resource to help educators throughout Europe find innovative, ready-to-use educational material.

 During the German Presidency of the Council of the European Union, Europeana held a conference to explore the copyright challenges that arise as the cultural heritage sector embraces its digital transformation.
 Read the full report from the meeting.